KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 This is the block reward for each mined block, given in satoshis.

-If this is not set, the block reward will be `10000` satoshis and blocks will be [on-demand](../installations/creating-asset-chains.html#secure-this-asset-chain-with-delayed-proof-of-work) after block 127.
+If this is not set, the block reward will be `10000` satoshis and blocks will be [on-demand](../installations/creating-asset-chains.html#secure-this-asset-chain-with-delayed-proof-of-work) after block 127 (a new block will not be mined unless there is a transaction in the mempool).

 #### :pushpin: Examples: